Winter and Christmas time in Sidmouth

 - Killerton House is owned by the National Trust and is decorated for Christmas from 1st December.
 There is a Christmas trail in the house and grounds and wreath making workshops.
 There’s a gift shop as well as a cafe and restaurant and late night opening on Fridays and Saturdays in December.

 - The Radway Cinema shows the current Christmas movies in very civilised surroundings.
-Some of the seats have tables between them for your fresh coffee, tea and popcorn.
+Some of the seats have tables between them for your coffee, tea and popcorn.

 - On the Seaton Tramway you can visit Santa by tram on certain dates in December.